 How familiar are you with ScholarNet, CDS, and FastChoice?
 What do you like best about it?

-CK: In my Client Services days at my previous job, we would set schools up for ScholarNet, CDS, and FastChoice.
+CK: In my Care Team days at my previous job, we would set schools up for ScholarNet, CDS, and FastChoice.
 I also talked a lot about each product when I was visiting schools.
 I have a broad overview of each of them but also know that I have a lot to learn.

 What most excited you about coming to work at ScholarNet?